About Studio Mothers

 During a collection of major life transitions, I took a two-year hiatus from the blog.
 In June 2017, I brushed off the dust and restarted this little gem.
 We still have 16,000+ e-mail subscribers!

-On September 19, my life-design workbook, LIFE BY DESIGN, will be published by Castle Point Books, an imprint of St. Martin’s Press.
+In September 2017, my life-design workbook, LIFE BY DESIGN, was published by Castle Point Books, an imprint of St. Martin’s Press.
 Built on a framework of design thinking, LIFE BY DESIGN is a practical workbook that guides you through applying principles of design to intentional life choices.
 From career to love to extracurricular pursuits, the exercises in this book help you decide how to innovate and iterate your way to a well-lived life.

 PS: In our earlier days, this blog was known as “Creative Construction.”
 So you may see references to that name in older posts.